-To be honest, it’s not entirely clear.
+To be honest, it’s not always clear.
 If in port, you should be subject to local laws.
 There are stories of local authorities finding drugs on cruise ships and arresting passengers.
 If in international waters, it will be up to the cruise line on how they choose to pursue the offense.

 What if I come back from port while high?

 If you get high while in port (legally) and then come back to the ship, then nothing is likely to happen to you unless you are making a disorderly scene.
 There are no checks to see if passengers are under the influence of drugs and alcohol.